popeen/Luncha-I-Mjardevi-Scraper/README.md

 # Luncha-I-Mjardevi-Scraper
 This repo contains the scrapers used by [lunchaimjardevi.com](https://lunchaimjardevi.com).
 They are set up to be used within a [Powershell Universal](https://ironmansoftware.com/powershell-universal) server.
-The only thing missing in this repo is the file PushToDB.ps1 that is used only for uploading the info to the database
+The only thing missing in this repo is the file PushToDB.ps1that is used only for uploading the info to the database and a PSU secret variable containing the OCR API key

 I am making this open source mainly to make it easier for others to contribute their favorite restaurants and because people have asked how it works.